Beckenham Road tram stop

 Beckenham Road tram stop is a light rail stop in the London Borough of Bromley in the southern suburbs of London.
 The stop is located on an embankment above Beckenham Road (A234) which connects Beckenham with Crystal Palace and Penge on the site of the short-lived (1858–1860) West End of London & Crystal Palace Railway Penge station.

 Services

 Beckenham Road is served by tram services operated by Tramlink.
 The tram stop is served by trams every 10 minutes between and via Croydon.

 On Saturday evenings and Sundays, the service is reduced to a tram every 15 minutes in each direction.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn model low-floor trams.